GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/extended_api.rst

 Master Dark
 -----------
-We first create the master dark for the science target, then add it to the calibration databae.
+We first create the master dark for the science target, then add it to the calibration database.
 The name of the output master dark is ``N20160102S0423_dark.fits``.
 The output is written to disk and its name is stored in the ``Reduce`` instance.
 The calibration service expects the name of a file on disk.